Zhou Qunfei

 Zhou Qunfei (周群飞; born 1970) is a Chinese entrepreneur who founded the major touchscreen maker Lens Technology.
 After the public listing of her company on the Shenzhen ChiNext market in March 2015, her net worth reached US$10 billion, making her the richest woman in China.
-In 2018, she was named the world's richest self-made woman, with a net worth of $10 billion.
+As of 2026, Forbes estimates her net worth at US$18.2 Billion, ranking among wealthiest self-made woman.

 Early life

 Zhou Qunfei was born in 1970 in Xiangxiang, Hunan province, China, the youngest of three children in a poor family.
 Before she was born, her father, a former soldier, became partially blinded and lost a finger in an industrial accident in the 1960s.
 A skilled craftsman, he supported the family by making bamboo baskets and chairs and repairing bicycles.
 Her mother died when she was five.
 As a child she helped her family raise animals for sustenance and small profit.
 Although she was the only one out of her siblings to attend secondary school and showed promise as a bright student, she dropped out at age 16 and moved in with her uncle's family to become a migrant worker in Shenzhen, the special economic zone in Guangdong province.
 While she briefly considered pursuing a government job for its stability, she discarded the idea as lacking a diploma would make it difficult to do so.

 In Shenzhen she deliberately chose to work for companies near Shenzhen University, so she could take part-time courses at the university.
 She studied many subjects and passed the examinations to be certified for accounting, computer operations, customs processing, and even became licensed for driving commercial vehicles.